 Another option is to provide product samples, so visitors can examine your product independently.
 One example of this is the custom trade show booth ProExhibits designed for Yakima Chief Hops, a global hops grower and supplier.
 Yakima Chief Hops wanted a booth that allowed visitors to touch and see the hops the company sold.
 We created an exhibit with hops on display and pouring stations, so not only could interested parties see and touch, they could taste and smell brewed beer as well!

 This is an effective strategy for two reasons.
 It provides an element of interaction and teaches visitors something about your product.
 It’s important that interactive elements aren’t added just for their own sake.
 To be most effective, they should refer to the brand or its products in some way.

 Think Outside the Booth

-Another advantage of taking your brand outside the booth is that you have the chance to increase your reach at the event.
+Another advantage of this model is that it has the potential to increase your reach.
 It can be difficult to grab attention if your budget limits you to smaller inline booths rather than prominent islands or peninsulas.
-A roaming mascot can help you shift some attention onto your brand, without having to pay for a larger booth.
+A roaming mascot or a pop-up event can help you shift attention onto your brand without having to pay for a larger exhibit.

 Use Social Media Experiences

 Social media is a simple, inexpensive experience almost any booth can benefit from.